grizz330/grizz330/README.md

 I'm a data analyst who is passionate about visualizing relationships, predicting results, and framing stories around Big Data based out of Birmingham, AL. I enjoy working in Python with data as it is a powerful catalyst when properly and thoroughly organized and analyzed.

-I am currently working for McLeod Software and delivering reporting services for internal stakeholders.
+I am currently working for McLeod Software and delivering high impact reporting services and data analysis for internal stakeholders.

 ### You Can Reach Me Here :globe_with_meridians::